Bezier Curve Tool¶

 On a vector layer, you can click on a previously inserted control point to modify it.
 With an intermediate control point (i.e. a point that is not the starting point and not the ending point), you can move the direction handles separately to have the curve enter and leave the point in different directions.
 After editing a point, you can just click on the canvas to continue adding points to the curve.

-While drawing Ctrl while dragging will push the handles both way.
-Alt will create a sharp corner, and shift will allow you to make a handle while at the end of the curve. will undo the last added point.
+While drawing Ctrl while dragging will push the handles both ways.
+Alt will create a sharp corner, and Shift will allow you to make a handle while at the end of the curve. will undo the last added point.

 New in version 4.1.3: